 Many talented entrepreneurs around the world aspire to launch their businesses in New York, Silicon Valley, Austin, and other American IT hubs.
 This goal is quite understandable and perspective.

-Check out 10 reasons to start a business in the U.S. right now in our article (in Russian/Ukrainian language) here.
+Check out 10 reasons to start a business in the US right now in our article here.

 Incorporating a company in the United States was a topic of our presentations made at the following events in Kyiv, Ukraine.